 All Gordon students applying to this program must first submit an online seat application to the Global Education Office before applying directly to your program.
 Fall and Spring seat applications must be submitted to the GEO by March 1.

 After the Global Education Office has notified you of your approval, you may then proceed with the program's application.
-Spring applications are accepted until December 1.
-Fall applications are accepted until April 30.
+See the University of Otago's website for more information on application and deadlines.